philidem/use-strict-cli/README.md

 use-strict ./src --remove
 ```

-You will be prompted to confirm operation to update files that will
+You will be prompted to confirm operation before changes will be saved.
-be updated.

 ## Example